 Your medical team should show a track record of safe, effective care with excellent results.
 The Rose Center for Bariatrics and our surgeons have been designated a Bariatric Surgery Center of Excellence by the American Society for Metabolic and Bariatric Surgery (ASMBS).
 To be designated as a Center of Excellence, the hospital and surgeons must participate in a rigorous evaluation process to ensure they have a comprehensive program and meet exacting standards for providing safe bariatric surgical care with excellent short- and long-term outcomes.

 How do I find out if my insurance will pay for my weight loss surgery?

 Call your insurance company to check if your plan will cover bariatric treatment and what procedures it will cover (for example, gastric bypass, adjustable gastric banding, etc.).
 You may also want to check with your employer to see if bariatric surgery is excluded from your insurance policy.
 If your insurance does not cover bariatric surgery, we offer self-pay pricing through our Fast Track program.

 Our surgeons accept a variety of insurances including Medicare.
-For more information about using insurance for weight loss surgery, visit our financial and insurance information page.
+For more information about using insurance for weight loss surgery, learn more about finance and insurance.